 Side note: Some of these activities may include the use of a device but it is being utilized in a way to aid in your self- care.

-Here is a list of activities to engage in while stuck at home during coronavirus:
+Here is a list of leisure activities to engage in while stuck at home during coronavirus:

 This is a great way to quiet the mind.
 Playing calm music and coloring is an effective form of meditation and helps to stay present in the moment.
 There are plenty of printable coloring pages online.
 If you are at home with your children, Crayola has a bunch of resources and kid-friendly options!

 This is another mindfulness, relaxation option and is great if you don’t have coloring materials at home.
 You only have to have a pen and paper!
 Start with the outline of a shape, object, animal, etc. and fill in the space between the lines with different patterns!
 Even if you make a mistake keep working.
 At the end the mistakes make it beautiful.
 Check out Zentangle for more information, tips, and tricks!